Myushu/ugram/README.md

 ### Back end

-To run the server, set information on the config file ``` backend/config/default.json```.
+To run the server, set informations on the config file ``` backend/config/default.json```.
 You also must start the [redis](redis.io) database :
 ```
 sudo service redis start
 ```
-If you want ton init the database, you must run :
+If you want to init the database, you must run :
 ```
 cd backend
 npm run-script initialize